The Party System: There is Another Way

 So let’s be honest with ourselves.
 Is your party really looking out for YOU or their own power?
-Over the years, hasn’t your party been a part of the expansion of government, taxation, laws, and general over-reach?
+Over the years, hasn’t your party been a part of the expansion of government, taxation, laws, and general overreach?
 Can you honestly tell yourself that your party has done what the people wanted?
-Or, have they pandered to big-business and wealthy donors in spite of the needs or demands of the public have been?
+Or have they pandered to big business and wealthy donors despite the needs or demands of the public have been?
 Have they become personally wealthy by holding the office?

 Education has Failed Us

 Real education is about learning.
-Yet, you could pick numerous articles off of this website and find out pretty quickly that learning hasn’t happened.
-Many of us don’t know history, we struggle with math, can’t balance a checkbook, don’t understand the complexities of government or taxation, and are often distracted by pseudo-science and emotions.
+Yet, you could pick numerous articles from this website and find out pretty quickly that learning hasn’t happened.
+Many of us don’t know history; we struggle with math, can’t balance a checkbook, don’t understand the complexities of government or taxation, and are often distracted by pseudo-science and emotions.
 Many cannot remember a fraction of what they supposedly “learned” in school.
 Be afraid!
 If knowledge is power, you have been rendered powerless.

 Again, you cannot love, support, defend, or exercise something you do not know.
 And honestly, you cannot be upset about a process you don’t understand.
 You cannot identify infringements if you don’t know what is yours.
 In many ways, many Americans have been reduced to productive pets.

-The question I have is, how exactly is one supposed to make a solid decision if they do not have the information necessary to make that decision?
+The question is, how exactly is one supposed to make a solid decision if they do not have the information necessary to make that decision?
 Well, who is in charge of education?
 Who provides the standards?
 What education model does our system currently subscribe to?
-Think about it like this: wouldn’t it be difficult to fix something if you are unable to identify the problem?
+Think about it like this: wouldn’t it be difficult to fix something if you cannot identify the problem?

 The Media has Failed Us